FusionAuth/fusionauth-site/_drafts/2019-02-19-easy-integration-fusionauth-nodejs.md

 ---
 There are a variety of strategies for authentication in Node.js apps, but none provide the security, features and complete user management that come with FusionAuth.
 In this tutorial we'll start with simple Express application and show you how to add FusionAuth to register and authenticate users.
 <!--more-->
-We'll assume that you are using a unix command-line application like Power Shell on Windows or Terminal on macOS or a standard terminal on Linux.
-You will also need curl or some means of creating `GET` and `POST` requests to your localhost.
+We'll assume that you are using a unix command-line application like Power Shell on Windows, Terminal on macOS, or a standard terminal on Linux.
+You will also need *curl* or some means of creating `GET` and `POST` requests to your localhost.
 I like REST clients such as [Insomnia](https://insomnia.rest/ "Get Insomnia") or [Postman](https://www.getpostman.com/ "Get Postman").
 Let's get coding!

-## Install and set up FusionAuth
+## Install and Set Up FusionAuth

-To begin, download and Install FusionAuth, see the _Install FusionAuth_ section on the [home page](/).
-Next, follow the [Setup Wizard](/docs/v1/tech/tutorials/setup-wizard) tutorial until you get to the Complete Setup section, and then return here.
+To begin, download and Install FusionAuth.
+See the **Install FusionAuth** section on the [home page](/) for the instructions for each platform.
+Next, follow the [Setup Wizard](/docs/v1/tech/tutorials/setup-wizard) tutorial until you get to the **Complete Setup** section, and then return here.

-Once you have completed the Setup Wizard you should now be at the FusionAuth dashboard, next we need to Create an Application and API key.
+Once you have completed the Setup Wizard you should now be at the FusionAuth dashboard.
+Now we need to create an application and an API key.
 Below is an example screenshot of what you should expect.
 Complete the **Missing Application** and **Missing API Key** setup steps.

 {% include _image.html src="/assets/img/blogs/complete-setup.png" alt="FusionAuth Dashboard" class="full" figure=false %}

 Once you click **Setup** on the **Missing Application** task on the dashboard, you'll be taken to the **Add Application** panel.

 {% include _image.html src="/assets/img/blogs/add-application.png" alt="Create Application" class="full" figure=false %}

-Enter your application name, leave the Id field blank as it will be auto-generated.
-Add at least one role named `user` by clicking on the `Add Role` button while on the `Roles` tab.
+Enter your application name, leaving the **Id** field blank as it will be auto-generated.
+Add at least one role named `user` by clicking on the **Add Role** button while on the **Roles** tab.
 Click the blue save icon in the top right to add the application.
-To complete the next task select `API Keys` from the left navigation sidebar.
+To complete the next task select **API Keys** from the left navigation sidebar.

 {% include _image.html src="/assets/img/blogs/api-keys.png" alt="API Key Page" class="full" figure=false %}

-On the API Keys page you will see a listing of all API keys, if you've just installed FusionAuth there will not yet be any API keys.
+On the API Keys page you will see a listing of all API keys.
+If you've just installed FusionAuth there will not be any API keys yet.
 Click the green plus (+) icon in the upper right to add an API key.

 {% include _image.html src="/assets/img/blogs/add-api-key.png" alt="Create API Key" class="full" figure=false %}

-The value in the `Key` field will be auto-generated.
-You do not need to change any of the endpoint settings, we will be creating a super user key for this example which means the key will have access to all APIs.
+The value in the **Key** field will be auto-generated.
+You do not need to change any of the endpoint settings—we will be creating a super user key for this example which means the key will have access to all APIs.
 Click the save icon in the upper right.

-Now, navigate back to the dashboard, by clicking on **Dashboard** in the left navigation sidebar.
-You will now be on the dashboard and you should see a screen like this since we haven't done anything with email settings:
+Now, navigate back to the dashboard by clicking on **Dashboard** in the left navigation sidebar.
+You should see a screen like this since we haven't done anything with email settings.

 {% include _image.html src="/assets/img/blogs/complete-setup-only-email.png" alt="Create API Key" class="full" figure=false %}

-FusionAuth is now installed and configured, we'll now move onto code!
+Congratulations!
+FusionAuth is now installed and configured.
+Now we'll move onto code!

 ## Create a Node.js application with FusionAuth support
 Use the steps below to initialize your project in your home directory and add the `fusionauth-node-client` and `express` libraries.